 While billing, do not stick to this section though, there are other sections where you can find the codes for other services and treatments of a therapist that they provide in one-to-one sessions.
 However, a therapeutic service provider can use a number of codes other than the 97000 series as long as he is able to render them according to the legal therapy state license laws.
 It is important to receive the whole understanding of the codes inside and outside the 97000 series.

 In addition, it is also important to have an understanding of the dissimilarities between the payment policies and the coding.
-This is because it is not necessary that the payer will reimburse for the code which is presented in the series and you have used in your billing.
+This is because it is unnecessary that the payer will reimburse for the code presented in the series and you have used it in your billing.